Tomasz Stańko: Later years

 The end of the first decade of the 21st century marked the beginning of the New York period in Stańko's life.
-His move to Manhattan saw him give regular concerts in New York venues and clubs, such as Birdland, Jazz Standard and Merking Hall.
+His move to Manhattan saw him give regular concerts in New York venues and clubs, such as Birdland, Jazz Standard and Merkin Hall.
 Stańko used the opportunity to meet with local musicians and absorbed new ideas and richness of sounds.
 New projects were spontaneously created, including those with Lee Konitz, Craig Taborn, Thomas Morgan, Gerald Cleaver, Chris Potter and others.
 The idea of the New York Quartet was forming which, after various combinations, eventually formed in 2012.

 Stańko's autobiography Desperado was published in Poland in 2010, a multi-part interview conducted by Rafał Księżyk.
-In November 2010 he took part in the "Szakala Day" charity concert, in Warsaw, in aid of saxophonist Tomasz Szukalski.
+In November 2010 he took part in the "Dzień Szakala" (The Day of the Jackal) charity concert, in Warsaw, in aid of saxophonist Tomasz Szukalski.
 In 2011 the Smithsonian Institution, the world's largest museum and education and research complex, published the six-disc compilation Jazz: The Smithsonian Anthology, which closes with "Suspended Night Variation VIII" by Stańko.

 The second decade of the 21st century saw the emergence of Stańko's new poetry-based project.
 Its beginnings date back to 2009 when Jerzy Ilg, editor-in-chief of Znak Publishing House, invited the trumpeter to one of the last poetry nights of Wisława Szymborska.
 During the meeting at the Kraków Opera, the poet read her poems, with Stańko accompanying her on the trumpet.
 The CD recording from this concert was incorporated with Here, the next volume of poems published by Szymborska.
 Meeting the poet became the key to a new stage in Stańko's career and some of her poems provided the inspiration for new compositions and titles.
 He dedicated to her his album Wisława, recorded with a new New York quartet featuring Thomas Morgan, Gerald Cleaver and David Virelles, and released by ECM in 2013.